xav32290/docs/content/en/docs/node/node-types/index.md

 ### Gateway Nodes

 Gateway Nodes accept incoming TLS tunnels from Edge Nodes.
 Traffic on these tunnels is bidirectional, as permitted by ACLs or policy.
 Gateway Nodes usually require a firewall change to permit the incoming traffic.
 Gateway Nodes are identical to Edge Nodes but with a gateway configuration applied.
-Gateway Nodes do not connect to other Gateway Nodes unless a Hub Gateway [Node]({{< ref "docs/node" >}}) is specified in the [node]({{< ref "docs/node" >}}) configuration.

-**BROKENLINK Configure as a Gateway Node.** (FIX IN WIKI)
+Gateway nodes only connect to other gateways if one is of type `hub`.
+Read more about [gateway configuration]({{< ref "docs/node/gateway" >}}).

 ### Edge Nodes